 Integrity Awards Guidelines

-The Coalition for Integrity Integrity Award is designed to recognize contributions by individuals and/or organizations to the advancement of the fight against corruption and to the promotion of transparency and accountability within business, government and civil society.
+The Coalition for Integrity’s Integrity Award is designed to recognize contributions by individuals and/or organizations to the advancement of the fight against corruption and to the promotion of transparency and accountability within business, government and civil society.
 While nominees should be of outstanding personal character, the award focuses on the impact, scope and objectives of the recipient’s actions and/or initiatives.

-The Coalition for Integrity Corporate Leadership Award is designed to recognize leadership-level contributions by a company to corporate anti-corruption compliance, transparency, business ethics and integrity including internal innovations and contributions in shaping collective action initiatives with other industry members.
+The Coalition for Integrity Corporate Leadership Award is designed to recognize leadership-level contributions by a company to corporate anti-corruption compliance, transparency, business ethics and integrity and/or corporate social responsibility, including internal innovations and contributions in shaping collective action initiatives with other industry members.

-Nominations for both awards will be accepted until June 2, 2017.
+Nominations for both awards will be accepted until June 30, 2018.